AgentRuntimeProtocol/JARVIS_NodeRegistry/README.md

 ## Using this repo

-To build your own registry, fork this repository and replace the in-memory store with your storage/index while preserving request/response semantics.
+To build your own registry, fork this repository and replace the SQLite store with your storage/index while preserving request/response semantics.

 If all you need is to change storage behavior, edit:
-- `src/arp_template_node_registry/registry.py`
+- `src/jarvis_node_registry/registry.py`

 ### Default behavior

-- NodeTypes are stored in memory keyed by `(node_type_id, version)`.
+- NodeTypes are stored in SQLite keyed by `(node_type_id, version)`.
 - `publish_node_type` stores and returns the NodeType (conflict returns 409).
-- `get_node_type` returns exact version if provided; otherwise returns the latest version by string sort.
+- `get_node_type` returns exact version if provided; otherwise returns the latest semver when parseable.
 - `list_node_types` supports a minimal `q` and `kind` filter.
+- On startup, the registry auto-loads installed **node packs** via the `jarvis.nodepacks` entry point group (from `arp-jarvis-atomic-nodes[metadata]`) and seeds their NodeTypes; duplicates are ignored.

 > [!NOTE]
-> The “latest version” selection is a simple string sort for template simplicity; real registries should use semver-aware ordering.
+> The “latest version” selection prefers semver ordering and falls back to string sort when needed.

 ## Quick health check